helderduarte2030/helderduarte2030/README.md

-- 👋 Hi, my name is Helder Duarte
+- 👀 Hi, my name is Helder Duarte
-- 👀 I am currently a Python Developer
+- 👋 I'm currently a Python Developer
-- 🌱 Open to work as a Python Developer
+- 💞️ And I want to become a Data Scientist
-- 💞️ In Copenhagen Metropolitan Area
+- 🌱 In Copenhagen, Capital Region, Denmark
 - 📫 You can reach me on linkedin.com/in/helderduarte2030/

 <!---